NRdrgz/NRdrgz.github.io-Builder/README.md

   - You need to change the name from `blueTheme` to whatever theme you want to set your website to
   - You can define new theme similarly as other themes and you can assign name of that new defined theme to `chosenTheme`
 - That's it.
 You just need to change the theme name and the code will take care of everything else

+# Testing
-- Run `npm start` to check if everything is ok.
+- Run `npm start` to test locally your webiste.

 # Deployment 📦